ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Visualization:** The data is restructured using Tableau to focus on key recession periods (2001, 2007-09, 2020) and the current economic outlook in 2024.

-**Analyses Conducted:** Tableau was used to conduct predictive models like forecasts and linear regression.
-The models provided insights into the "Current Financial Situation," "Expected Changes," and "Probabilities of Income Gains and Job Loss."
+**Analyses Conducted:** Tableau was used to create predictive models, such as forecasts and linear regression.
+The models provided insights into the "Current Financial Situation," "Expected Changes," and "Probabilities of Income Gains and Job Losses."

 **Link to Tableau Public Dashboard / Story:**  ADD IT HERE!